YingzheWang/academic-homepage/content/publication/microfluidic-fabrication-of-bio-actuators-driven-by-artificial-muscles-made-from-molecular-motors/index.md

   - Keisuke Morishima
 publication: "*23rd International Conference on Miniaturized Systems for Chemistry and Life Sciences, µTAS 2019*"
+abstract: In this paper, we developed a microfluidic chip based method for fabrication of bio-actuators driven by artificial muscles made from molecular motors.
+Different from conventional complex methods, we integrates the fabrication and actuation of bio-actuators into a single microfluidic chip using UV-induced projection printing with a maskless optical system.
+A micro-gripper was fabricated and actuated in a microfluidic chip as an example of application.
+This low-cost and easy-operated method is able to make different kinds of bio-actuators for microfluidic devices.
 draft: false
 featured: false
 image: